AlexandreHiroyuki/DataTomeDocs/docs/intro.md

 ---

-# 📦 Moving Average+ Methods
+# 📦 Data Tome Methods

-The **MovingAveragePlus** class abstracts the implementation of a circular array in order to calculate the arithmetic average of its members.
+The **DataTome** classes abstracts the implementation of a circular array in order to calculate the arithmetic average of its members.
 Because it is a circular array, the next input will replace the oldest element (represented by the first index), so it is also possible to call it a **FIFO queue**.

 If you are used to the C++ Standard Library, it will be easier to learn the methods since they follow the same pattern of name and logic.